Details of the application procedure

 Students of all countries can apply if they hold a Master of Science or equivalent.
 A written thesis (or equivalent) is a necessary condition for admission into the school.
 It is expected that candidates will work towards acquiring some basic knowledge of the German language.
 See here for a list of of frequently asked questions (FAQ) concerning the IMPRS and the application procedures

-In order to apply for the IMPRS for Mathematical and Physical Aspects of Gravitation, Cosmology and Quantum Field Theory please submit your application online when the form becomes active again in the spring of 2018.
+In order to apply for the IMPRS for Mathematical and Physical Aspects of Gravitation, Cosmology and Quantum Field Theory please submit your application online here.
 It is recommended that you apply 6 months prior to your desired starting date.
 Fill out the form and upload the following documents (in German or English language):

 - Curriculum vitae (with degrees, examinations, dates)